aristanetworks/avd/ansible_collections/arista/avd/docs/installation/setup-environement.md

 This section describes how to configure python to run ansible and AVD.

-As a requirement, we consider python3 as default python interpreter and pip3 as package manager for python3.
+As a requirement, we consider python3 as the default python interpreter and pip3 as package manager for python3.
 Some differences can be spotted depending on your own operating system and how they package python.

-__Disclaimer__: Not preferred method. if you are not an experienced user, please use docker approach.
+__Disclaimer__: Not preferred method.
+If you are not an experienced user, please use docker approach.

 In a shell, install `virtualenv` package: